getsentry/eng-pipes/src/webhooks/README.md

 ```

 Make sure to write the appropriate tests for the new webhook as well, by creating a test file with the file path `.test.ts` in the same location.

+## Authentication

+Auth is handled via HMAC SHA256 signing.
+Each webhook expects a HMAC SHA hash sent in the `x-` header.
+Requests are validated by locally computing the expected HMAC SHA hash using a local secret (from an env variable) and comparing the values. `@/utils/auth/extractAndVerifySignature.ts` provides a utility function for authenticating requests.